learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

 ## Issues

-A common issue is not being able to authenticate with github.
+A common issue is not being able to authenticate with GitHub.
 You need to use HTTPS/SSH correctly when cloning the repository in order to be authenticated with GitHub.
 Checkout and follow:

 * [Setting Up Git](https://help.github.com/articles/set-up-git)
 * [HTTPS Cloning Errors](https://help.github.com/articles/https-cloning-errors)